-Hi there!
-I’m Divyendra (Div), a Systems Engineer (SRE) located in NYC.
-If you are stuck at something, I’m always eager to take a dig at problems that are outside my horizon.
+Hi!
+I’m Div, ugh (Divyendra), an Engineer located in the NYC area.
+If you are stuck on something, I’m always eager to take a dig at problems that are outside my horizon.
 Email is provided at the bottom.
 My first language was QBASIC at the age of 9 (It was a thing back then) and have come a long way from fixing computers for a living.
 So when someone asks me what I do for a living who is a non-technical person, rather than saying SRE or Systems Architect, I say, “I fix computers for a living.”

 Master’s in CyberSecurity2017-2018

 Bachelor’s in Computer Engineering2012-2016

 - MIT – Hack Medicine | Nov 16 – 18